 2. Pre-pay self-employed health insurance for next year

 3. Buy your bookkeeping or tax software/app this week instead of during tax season

 4. Book any flights for weddings next year this week if you can

 5. Pay membership or subscription fees this week for next year

 See the theme here?
 If you have any expenses you already had in the pipeline for the first part of next year, you can think about paying them this week so they can be treated as a deduction this year instead of next year.

 Now, that means you won’t have those deductions next year, but we’ll chat about that in a later article when we talk about estimated and quarterly payments.

-Expect a lot more tax help here over the next couple months.
-And as always, feel free to drop questions and comments below.
+This of course isn’t an all-encompassing list of tax deductions for wedding photographers, but it’s a good place to get started.
+As always, feel free to drop questions and comments below.
 Maybe let me know what sort of tax topics you want me to write about.